mqo00/mqo00.github.io/docs/_en_activity/2-ta.md

 |:--:|
 | *Credit to Mia Tang, a former 150 TA* |

-Therefore, I decided to gain more TA experiences in different courses and expose myself to different sets of course policies, student experiences, and similar or different challenges, and in 2022 Fall, I become a TA of the course [15-110][15110].
+Therefore, I decided to gain more TA experiences in different CS courses and expose myself to different sets of course policies, student experiences, and similar or different challenges.
+During 2021 Summer, I assisted teaching for 30 high school students in the pre-college Computer Science Scholars ([CSS]) program for students from traditionally underrepresented communities in CS.
+In 2021 Fall, I become a TA of the course [15-110][15110].

-110 is a smaller scale introductory CS course with 26 TAs and a more diverse students’ background, as 150 is a required course for CS majors, but 110 is one of the most basic CS course one can take.
+The 21 Fall instance of 110 has 26 TAs and 301 registered students, which is a similar-scale introductory CS course as 150.
+However, 110 has a more diverse students’ background, as 150 is a required course for CS majors, but 110 is one of the most basic CS course one can take at CMU.
 I took it in my first semester at CMU, as I don’t have any programming experience before.

 In 110, besides experiencing some in-person teaching, I’ll also practice explaining CS concepts to complete novices in easily understandable ways and share my passion and interest in CS to others, as what the [instructors] did when I took 110.